Uthsho/Yumiko/README.md

 ## Installation Guide
 There are no installation guide.
 Please do not steal code.
 Just take example of my codes.
+But if you do you gotta figure out yourself

 ## Contributing